Nike Zoom Fly 6 review: Light, Fast, And Built To Last

 My verdict

-Overall, for the price of $170 at Nike.com, the Nike Zoom Fly 6 offers a balanced experience for runners who want a plated trainer that can handle daily mileage as well as fast tempo runs and of course race day efforts at a more affordable price.
+Overall, for the price of $190 at Nike.com, the Zoom Fly 6 offers an excellent experience for runners who want a plated trainer that can handle daily mileage as well as fast tempo runs and of course race day efforts at a more affordable price.

-If you’re a fan of Nike’s fit and prefer a bit more durability underfoot, it could be worth considering for your rotation.
-If you’re chasing maximum responsiveness, however, you may want to look at more lively alternatives or consider a dedicated racing shoe for your speedwork and racing.
+If you’re a fan of Nike’s fit and prefer a bit more durability underfoot, it should be worth considering for your rotation.